goblindegook/vagrant-wordpress/README.md

 $ vagrant plugin install vagrant-puppet-librarian
 ```

-**NB:** If you obtained these Vagrant files from a Git repository, you'll have to delete or rename the (hidden) _.git_ directory at the root, otherwise your development environment will be unable to check out the projects you'll be working on.
+**NB:** If you obtained these Vagrant files from a Git repository, you'll have to rename the (hidden) _.git_ directory at the root, otherwise your development environment will be unable to check out the projects you'll be working on.

 ## Running the development environment